Furyborn by Claire Legrand

 Anyway, the pacing was batshit crazy.
 Like, there isn’t a single dull moment.
 I almost wonder if it was *too* fast at times, but I applaud Claire’s ability to suck the reader in and keep them turning the page.
 Expect a ton of action and intrigue.
 I honestly thought this would be a 5-star book up until the last 70%.
 I think at that point though, the crazy fast pacing lost me a bit.
-I felt like everything was a bit lackluster to the build-up, but that’s only a personal opinion.
 I feel like things with Simon + Elianna were a bit rushed (view spoiler)[they got mushy totally out of the blue (hide spoiler)] – I think Elianna’s character arc felt like it came out of left field.
 As far as Rielle, I still like her a lot, and I loved the whole struggle with Audrik vs Corien.
 I think at the end, I was just expecting a big blow up with Corien vs Elianna, but nothing really happened.
 (Soooo I’ll be back for a sequel…)

 Do I recommend this?
-Sure, you’ll have fun reading it.
+You bet!
+You will have fun reading it.😉